Julia Mauritz

 Simon Höfele - Trumpet

-Simon Höfele is one of the most exciting trumpeters of the up-and-coming generation.
-He was BBC Radio3 new generation artist, Rising Star of the European Concert Hall Organisation (ECHO) 2019-20, nominated by Philharmonie Cologne, Konzerthaus Dortmund and Elbphilharmonie Hamburg and “Junger Wilder” at Konzerthaus Dortmund.
+Simon Höfele has established himself within a short space of time internationally as one of the most successful trumpet players of the young generation.
+He was BBC Radio3 new generation artist, Rising Star of the European Concert Hall Organisation (ECHO) 2019-20, OPUS Award Winner 2020 and is host of the WDR3 podcast KLASSIK CRUSH.

 learn more